Last updated on September 17, 2019 at 03:49 pm

 - If you are approaching a school bus on the opposite side of a raised median or island on a dual highway, slow down to 10 mph.

-Remember, fines for the improper passing of a school bus range from $102 to $252, and could include up to 15 days in jail as well as a 30-day suspension of your driver’s license, plus 5 points.
-Even more importantly, by making an effort to be safe around school buses you’ll be helping to keep children safe.
+Remember, penalties for the improper passing of a school bus could include hefty fines, suspension of your driver’s license, points and even jail time.
+Even more importantly, by making an effort to be safe around school buses, you’ll be helping to keep children safe.
 Have other safety questions?
 Tweet us or leave a comment below.